dr-leo/pandaSDMX/doc/roadmap.rst

 -------------
 In rough order of priority:

+- Replace and add tests for old writer.structure2pd.
+- Update and add tests for Request.preview_data().
 - Harmonize handling of API errors.
 Currently at least four things can happen:

   - requests.Response.raise_for_status() produces an HTTPError.